neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 Building a Movie App With Neo4j
 ======

-This tutorial walks through the creation of a complete web application, [Neo4j Movies](http://neo4jmovies.herokuapp.com/#/movies), where each step of the stack is explained on the way.
+This tutorial walks through the creation of a complete (full stack) web application, [Neo4j Movies](http://neo4jmovies.herokuapp.com/#/movies), where each step of the stack is explained along the way.
 It is a Neo4j-Swagger-AngularJS version of [Cineasts.net](https://github.com/spring-projects/spring-data-neo4j/tree/master/spring-data-neo4j-examples/cineasts), a social movie database where users can connect with friends, rate movies, share scores, and generate recommendations for new friends and movies.

 The complete source code for the app is available on [GitHub](https://github.com/kbastani/neo4j-movies-template), while resources and references are available at the end of the document.